iamarunbrahma/machine-learning-interview/README.md

 - For both: prepare for coding, ML concepts, system design, and behavioral.
 Bring 2–3 projects you can whiteboard end-to-end.

 ## Coding (DSA)

-> [!TIP]
-> Pattern > grind.
-Use patterns repositories and redo mediums until you’re fast and correct.

 LeetCode is widely used for screening.
 Practice mixed difficulty and focus on patterns.